 Early Sex Shops in New Zealand

-Following a few legal wrangles, the Adult store or Sex Shop, as most New Zealanders refer to them, came into being in the 1970s.
-The predicted end to our moral society, forecast by some ultra-conservatives, never came to pass and sex shops sprung up on the high streets and back streets of NZ.
+Following a few legal wrangles, the Adult store or Sex Shop, as most New Zealanders like to refer to them, came into being in the 1970s.
+The resulting end to our moral society, forecast by some ultra-conservatives, never came to pass and sex shops sprung up on the high streets and back streets of NZ.
 From Whangarei down to Invercargill, the public had access to adult material and sex toys in bricks and mortar sex shops in New Zealand for the first time.

 Prior to this, mail order was the only way to get hold of adult literature and vibrators.
 However, the customer was often ‘ripped off’ by unscrupulous fly-by-night companies who often delivered shoddy rubbish products at high prices, or simply cashed the cheques and postal orders without delivering a thing.
 After all, they were fairly confident that disgruntled customers wouldn’t want to talk to their local police or bank manager about the experience.
 They were right.